|By Scott Leffler, Lockport Union-Sun & Journal, N.Y.|

 "I love being a part of a community that cares and does something to solve a problem that should not exist," Sheley said.

 Another thing that makes the drive successful is that is has managed to avoid turf wars and provincialism that can afflict event the best intended charities.
-According to Robinson, although the PB&J Drive doesn't have a relationship with the Food Bank of WNY, there is also no animosity between the groups.
+According to Robinson, although the

 "We're all on the same team.
 We might not always see eye-to-eye, but we do see in the same direction," he said.